adrianomg/PAMPAR/README.md

 # PAMPAR
-A parallel benchmark for evaluation of parallel programing interfaces.
+A parallel benchmark to evaluate parallel programing interfaces.

 There are 13 parallel applications, each parallelized using PThreads, OpenMP, MPI-1, and MPI-2 (dynamic processes creation).